Job Title: Senior Transportation Engineer

 Purpose of Work:

-- Collaborative, self-starter with a growth mindset and the ability to supervise, inspect and evaluate work performed by contractors and consultants on City, utility, and private construction projects; ensure that work meets goal, plans and specifications and complies with local, state and federal requirements; communicates with contractors regarding construction problems; makes amendments to construction plans and specifications when necessary; issues direction and warnings as needed.
+- Supervises, inspects, and evaluates work performed by contractors on City, utility, and private construction projects; ensures that work meets goal, plans and specifications and complies with local , state and federal requirements; communicates with contractors regarding construction problems; makes amendments to construction plans and specifications when necessary; issues direction and warnings as needed.

 - Reviews site plans and subdivision construction plans and meets with developers, architects, and engineers to resolve problems and general construction issues.
 Submits plans for review by State and Federal agencies for transportation projects and stream buffer encroachments, soil erosion and sedimentation control permits and other permits to be approved by the state and federal authorities related to transportation facilities.

-- Develops, manages, and coordinates applications to the Georgia Department of Transportation Statewide Transportation Improvement Program.
+- Develop, manage, and coordinate applications to the Georgia Department of Transportation Statewide Transportation Improvement Program.

 - Receives and responds to problems, complaints, and issues from citizens regarding streets, sidewalks, traffic calming, street signs, speed limits, traffic signal operations and other traffic control devices, utility covers, traffic control signs, transportation and utility infrastructure, etc.; inspects problem areas personally.